kyle-n/kyle-n.github.io/_posts/2023-05-04-unit-test-your-templates.md

 }
 ```

 This component is broken.
 Clicking the button in it doesn't do anything.
 However, this mistake would not be caught by a unit test that directly called `onSubmit()`.
 By simulating a click on the `<button>` in our test instead, we mimic real user behavior and catch the error.
+For more, see [Kent C. Dodds' great post on shallow rendering](https://kentcdodds.com/blog/why-i-never-use-shallow-rendering#without-shallow-rendering).

+> The more your tests resemble the way your software is used, the more confidence they can give you.

 ## Reason #3: Test your component's public API (the template)